SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 To add a new integration resource, click the **+ Resources** button in the upper left-hand corner of the integrations screen.
-To edit an existing integration resource, hover over the resource and click the pencil icon to the far right of the resource name in the resource list.
+To edit an existing integration resource, hover over the resource name and click the pencil icon to the far right of the resource name in the resource list.

 ![Resource Settings](/img/cloud-soar/image64.png)